dynod/nmk-base/doc/config.md

-# Configuration
+# Configuration Reference

 The **`nmk-base`** plugin handles the configuration items listed in this page.

 All of them are initiliazed with convenient default values, so that you don't need to setup them for a default working behavior.
 You can anyway override them in your projet if you need to fine tune the plugin behavior.
+[Some items](extend.md) are specifically designed to be extended by **`nmk`** projects and plugins.

 ## Paths and files